 Within weeks of the deaths of Sgt.
 Mongey, Palmer, Curry and O’Flaherty, General Fedor von Bock, who commanded the attacks on Holland and Belgium towards Dunkirk (now promoted to Field Marshal), was back in Berlin drawing up the plan to invade Ireland for Oberkommando der Wehrmacht (OKW) (Nazi German Supreme Command of the Armed Forces).

-The plan designated three German divisions, about 50,000 troops, including infantry, motorized and panzer divisions drawn from the fearsome 4th and 7th armies which would later take part in the invasion of Russia and the Battle of the Bulge.
+The plan designated three German divisions, about 50,000 troops, including infantry, motorized and Panzer divisions drawn from the fearsome 4th and 7th armies which would later take part in the invasion of Russia and the Battle of the Bulge.

 A map of Westport town centre, contained in Operation Green, shows premises occupied by T. Hastings, P. Jeffers and John Bourke, local garages/petrol stations, at that time, which would have been requisition by German mechanised forces for repairs and refuelling.
 German army mechanics were masters at retrieving and repairing damaged tanks in the field, thus the importance of identifying auto servicing garages.

-Operation Green (German: Unternehmen Grün) contains 144 six-inch town maps marked with strategic locations, and almost 1,500 black and white photographs of Ireland.
+Operation Green (German: Unternehmen Grün) contains 144 six-inch town maps marked with strategic locations and almost 1,500 black and white photographs of Ireland.
 The maps are copies of Ordnance Survey maps, with overprints highlighting sites which the Germans would have considered targets in any invasion.

 As the final touches were been put to Operation Green, the RAF, now largely in control of the skies over the English channel, went on the offensive, despite suffering huge losses, as they attacked military and industrial targets deep inside Nazi Germany.

 It was on one of those dangerous missions that Ballina man, Sergeant Thomas Percival McHale, lost his life.
-On the night of on 24th / 25th August 1941, twenty-nine-year-old Sergeant “Percy” McHale was second pilot on Halifax L9572, one of five No. 35 Squadron aircraft detailed to attack the Marshalling Yards at Düsseldorf where the Germans had huge aircraft factories manufacturing and repairing fighters and bombers.
+On the night of on 24th / 25th August 1941, twenty-nine-year-old Sergeant “Percy” McHale was the second pilot on Halifax L9572, one of five No. 35 Squadron aircraft detailed to attack the Marshalling Yards at Düsseldorf where the Germans had huge aircraft factories manufacturing and repairing fighters and bombers.

 The 35 Squadron website takes up the story: